I am currently an Associate Professor at the University of Nottingham's School of Economics and a CEPR Research

 My work aims at understanding the deep-rooted determinants of economic and political inequalities.
 I am particularly interested in the role of culture on economic and political outcomes.
-For instance, my previous work has studied the role of religion on development.
 My current research agenda focuses on gender and women's empowerment.
+My previous work has studied the role of religion on development.

 2012-16: Sciences Po.
 PhD in Economics